 primary and secondary packaging.
 They considered each aspect individually and also the overall impression conveyed by the packaging.
 The Panel concluded that the style of font, bright colours, language and miniature size combined would have particular

 appeal to under-18s, particularly young girls.
 Accordingly, the Panel upheld the complaint under code paragraph 3.2(h).

 Secretary to the Independent Complaints Panel, Henry Ashworth said:

-When creating packaging and design for an alcoholic product, it is important to consider how all the elements combine so that, however inadvertently, the packaging does not end up having a particular appeal to under-18s.
-The Portman Group Advisory
+creating packaging and design for an alcoholic product, it is important to consider how all the elements combine so that, however inadvertently, the packaging does not end up having a particular appeal to under-18s.
+The Portman Group Advisory Service is

 Delivering his reserved judgment, District Judge Liam McNally said:

 not to criminalise speech which, however contemptible, is no more than offensive.
 It is not the task of the criminal law to censor offensive utterances.
 Accordingly I find Pastor McConnell not guilty of both charges.